When you first sign up for Shape, you follow a set of steps to onboard your new Shape account.

 Shape allows you the ultimate flexibility to decide how granular you want each "Company" and its' "Client" structures to be.
 If you're struggling to decide how you should structure your Company-level account(s), Clients and Budgets, here are a few recommendations to get you started:

 - Agency (Single Account): Your agency creates one Shape company-level account.
-You create a Client in Shape for each of the clients you manage ad spend for.
-Your account allows you to track and manage PPC performance for all of your clients in one easy-to-use dashboard.
+You create a Client in Shape for each client whom you manage ad spend for.
+Your account allows you to track and manage PPC performance for all your clients in one easy-to-use dashboard.

 - Agency (Main Account + Client-Specific Accounts): Your agency has a main Shape company-level account to manage the majority of spend and performance for your clients.
 However, you also have a few very important clients that want their own Shape account.
-You create unique Company-Level accounts for each and grant your team members access to use both.
+You create unique Company-Level accounts for each and grant your team members access.